darklab8/fl-darkstat/README.md

 # Future plans
 * Parsing data for more tables from Universe folder
 * Parsing data from FLhook configs
+* Adding dynamic data from [FLHook](https://github.com/DiscoveryGC/FLHook) by json'ifications.
+For exampple: which player bases sell ores.
+[My flhook fork](https://github.com/dd84ai/FLHook)
-* Making custom front interface to render main tables, and its sub table based on chosen row in main one
+* Making custom front interface to render main tables, and its sub table based on chosen row in main one (inspired by [FLstat](https://discoverygc.com/forums/showthread.php?tid=115254&pid=1524529#pid1524529))